dodjango/node-sandbox/README.md

 ## Global npm modules

 Some global moduls are installed like grunt-cli, angular-cli and so on.
 Please check the Dockerfile to see the modules list.
-The node and npm scripts creates the docker container ad hoc and will remove it after the process exits.
+The node and npm scripts create the docker container ad hoc and will remove it after the process exits.
 Therefore the container is stateless and installing global modules needs to create a new docker image.

 ### add more global modules

 To add a global modulelike jshint you can use this script.
+This script will install the new modules to a container and then commit the changes back to your local container image.

 ```bash
 ./npm-install-global.sh jshint